andrew-op/Downtime/README.md

 ### Tips for Success

 1. **Talk to everyone** - NPCs provide crucial information
-2. **Drink coffee strategically** - 2-3 coffees = optimal focus for spotting details (don't drink 6!)
-3. **Watch the user** - Observe what they DO, not what they SAY
+2. **Watch the user** - Observe what they DO, not what they SAY
-4. **Use the desktop** - Track your progress through the methodology
+3. **Use the desktop** - Track your progress through the methodology
-5. **Explore everything** - There are hidden choices and alternate paths
+4. **Explore everything** - There are hidden choices and alternate paths
-6. **Complete side quests** - They provide valuable bonuses and wisdom
+5. **Complete side quests** - They provide valuable bonuses and wisdom
-7. **Be careful with liquids near servers** - This should go without saying...

 ### The 7-Step Methodology